 Researcher of contemporary Ukrainian photography, journalist and editor based in Kyiv.
 Ahmed co-edited the UPHA Made in Ukraine anthology of Ukrainian photography, published by BOOKSHA in 2021, and was a senior editor of the Your Art media platform, dedicated to contemporary visual art in Ukraine.
 She is a co-curator of the artist-run-space Hlebzawod (Kyiv).

-Research Grant Program for Ukrainian Photographers
+RGULAR Research Grant Program for Ukrainian Lens-Based Artists and Researchers

 — to deal with the consequences the war poses on the Ukrainian photographic community;

-The Research Grant Program for Ukrainian Photographers is funded by EEP Berlin which provides an initial backing of €10 000 which are to be given out in the form of research grants of €250, €500 and €1000 to Ukrainian lens-based artists and researchers currently working in Ukraine.
+The Grant Program was funded in April of 2022 by EEP Berlin which provided an initial backing of €10 000 which were given out in the form of research grants of €250 per month for the duration of six to nine months.

-The research grants are given out to photographers, writers, curators and researchers who are working with specific focus on the current situation in Ukraine.
+The grants are given out to photographers, writers, curators and researchers who are working with specific focus on the current situation in Ukraine.

-— The participants agree to share excerpts of the work funded for the documentation of the organization's activities.*
+The participants agree to share excerpts of the work funded for the documentation of the organization's activities.

 EEP Berlin would like to pay individual attention to the work of each participant and will be grateful to periodically receive updates on the work created.
 The updates can be in the form of images, screenshots, video, sound, writing, and other.**

-— To apply please fill out this form.
+To apply please fill out this form.